10 Major Ports In Brazil

 UN/LOCODE: BR-IQI

-The Port of Itaqui is often confused to be in the city of Itaqui in the Rio Grande do Sul state.
-However, the seaport is actually situated in Sao Luis city in the Brazilian state of Maranhão.
-It sits next to Ponta da Madeira private port.
+The Port of Itaqui is often confused with the city of Itaqui in the Rio Grande do Sul state.
+However, the seaport is situated in Sao Luis city in the Brazilian state of Maranhão.
+It sits next to Ponta da Madeira’s private port.

-The construction of the port began back in 1966 and was inaugurated around 1974.
-Initially, a Maranhão dock company Codomar, Companhia Docas do Maranhão managed the Port of Itaqui.
+The port’s construction began in 1966 and was inaugurated around 1974.
+Initially, a Maranhão dock company, Codomar, Companhia Docas do Maranhão, managed the Port of Itaqui.
 However, its administration was later passed on to the state government of Maranhão.

-The main cargoes of Porte de Itaqui include aluminium ingots and bars alongside general solid and liquid bulk.
-Moreover, the port also exports soybean, copper, and pig iron.
+Porte de Itaqui’s main cargoes include aluminium ingots and bars and general solid and liquid bulk.
+The port also exports soybeans, copper, and pig iron.

 Sao Goncalo do Amarante, Ceará